lasselupe33/eslint-plugin-security-rules/src/rules/no-hardcoded-credentials/pg/_docs.md

 # No Hardcoded Credentials (No Hardcoded Credentials/pg)

-This rule aims to detect potential hardcoded credentials in the mysql package.
+This rule aims to detect potential hardcoded credentials in the pg package.

 The rule detects secret by examining places where secrets are used and checking if the secret contains a literal.